bstollnitz/rag-promptflow/data/product_info/product_info_12.md

 - Carry Bag: Includes a carrying bag for convenient storage and transportation.

 ## Technical Specs
-- **Best Use**: Camping, outdoor activities
+- Best Use: Camping, outdoor activities
-- **Material:**: Durable polyester fabric with reinforced stitching
+- Material:: Durable polyester fabric with reinforced stitching
-- **Color:** Blue
+- Color: Blue
-- **Weight:** 6lbs
+- Weight: 6lbs
-- **Frame Material**: Sturdy steel or lightweight aluminum
+- Frame Material: Sturdy steel or lightweight aluminum
-- **Weight Capacity**: Typically supports up to 250 pounds (113 kilograms)
+- Weight Capacity: Typically supports up to 250 pounds (113 kilograms)
-- **Weight** Varies between 2 to 5 pounds (0.9 to 2.3 kilograms), depending on the model
+- Weight Varies between 2 to 5 pounds (0.9 to 2.3 kilograms), depending on the model
-- **Folded Dimensions**: Compact size for easy storage and transport (e.g., approximately 20 x 5 x 5 inches)
+- Folded Dimensions: Compact size for easy storage and transport (e.g., approximately 20 x 5 x 5 inches)
-- **Open Dimensions**: Provides comfortable seating area (e.g., approximately 20 x 20 x 30 inches)
+- Open Dimensions: Provides comfortable seating area (e.g., approximately 20 x 20 x 30 inches)
-- **Seat Height**: Comfortable height from the ground (e.g., around 12 to 18 inches)
+- Seat Height: Comfortable height from the ground (e.g., around 12 to 18 inches)
-- **Backrest Height**: Provides back support (e.g., approximately 20 to 25 inches)
+- Backrest Height: Provides back support (e.g., approximately 20 to 25 inches)
-- **Cup Holder**: Integrated cup holder for holding beverages securely
+- Cup Holder: Integrated cup holder for holding beverages securely
-- **Side Pockets**: Convenient storage pockets for small items like phones, books, or snacks
+- Side Pockets: Convenient storage pockets for small items like phones, books, or snacks
-- **Armrests**: Padded armrests for added comfort
+- Armrests: Padded armrests for added comfort
-- **Reclining Positions**: Adjustable backrest with multiple reclining positions for personalized comfort
+- Reclining Positions: Adjustable backrest with multiple reclining positions for personalized comfort
-- **Sunshade or Canopy**: Optional feature providing sun protection and shade
+- Sunshade or Canopy: Optional feature providing sun protection and shade
-- **Carrying Case**: Includes a carrying bag or case for easy transport and storage
+- Carrying Case: Includes a carrying bag or case for easy transport and storage
-- **Easy Setup**: Simple assembly with foldable or snap-together design
+- Easy Setup: Simple assembly with foldable or snap-together design
-- **Weather Resistance**: Water-resistant or waterproof material for durability in various weather conditions
+- Weather Resistance: Water-resistant or waterproof material for durability in various weather conditions
-- **Cleaning**: Easy to clean with removable and washable seat covers (if applicable)
+- Cleaning: Easy to clean with removable and washable seat covers (if applicable)

 ## Return Policy
-- **If Membership status "None":**	If you are not satisfied with your purchase, you can return it within 30 days for a full refund.
+- If Membership status "None":	If you are not satisfied with your purchase, you can return it within 30 days for a full refund.
 The product must be unused and in its original packaging.
-- **If Membership status "Gold":**	Gold members can return their camping tables within 60 days of purchase for a full refund or exchange.
+- If Membership status "Gold":	Gold members can return their camping tables within 60 days of purchase for a full refund or exchange.
 The product must be unused and in its original packaging.
-- **If Membership status "Platinum":**	Platinum members can return their camping tables within 90 days of purchase for a full refund or exchange.
+- If Membership status "Platinum":	Platinum members can return their camping tables within 90 days of purchase for a full refund or exchange.
 The product must be unused and in its original packaging.
 Additionally, Platinum members receive a 10% discount on all camping table purchases but from the same product brand.

 ## User Guide/Manual